isa-group/botica/docs/1-the-concept-of-a-bot.md

 Creating a bot in Botica involves defining its behavior, lifecycle, and interaction with other bots through a configuration file.
-Developers specify the bot's container image, environment variables, and how it should publish or subscribe to messages.
+Developers specify the bot's container image, environment variables, and how it should publish or subscribe to orders.
 Botica’s libraries provide the necessary abstractions, allowing developers to focus on the logic of their bots rather than the underlying infrastructure.